Francesco Casetti: Research

 Casetti's research concerns cinema and visual media: their audience, their relationship with the cultural forms of modernity and their impact on space.
 His early works are influenced by the semiotics of cinema, and mostly concern film analysis, with essays on Visconti's La terra trema and Il gattopardo, De Sica's Sciuscià, and a book on Bernardo Bertolucci (1975); he has also written about the television series (Un'altra volta ancora, 1984).
 These works led to a textbook on the subject, Analisi del film (1990), followed by Analisi della televisione (1998), both written with Federico di Chio.

-In the 1990s, after an study on the implied spectator in film (Inside the Gaze, 1999) and in television (Tra me e te.
+In the 1990s, after a study on the implied spectator in film (Inside the Gaze, 1999) and in television (Tra me e te.
 Strategie di convolgimento dello spettatore nei programmi della neotelevisione, 1988), he combined analyses of media with ethnographic research into audiences, editing a collection on media consumption in 32 Italian families (L'ospite fisso, 1995), and defining the concepts of "communicative situation" and "communicative pact" (Communicative Negotiation in Cinema and Television, 2002).

 In the 2000s and 2010s Casetti explored the role of cinema in the context of modernity and the decline of cinema in the electronic age in two books.
 Eye of the Century.
 Film, Experience, Modernity (2008) suggests that cinema was crucial in negotiating between the opposite trends of modernism, like the focus on language and the desire of immediacy, or the fascination for machines and the preservation of humans.
 The Lumière Galaxy: Seven Key words for the Cinema to Come (2015) interprets film’s transformations as a process of 'relocation' of media in new physical and technological spaces.
 His last book, Screeneng Fears.
 On Protective Media (2023) analyses the way media shelter us from the alleged threats from our environment and in this way become part of governmental practices.
 Casetti has also written on film theories (Theories of Cinema, 1945-1995, 1999, and more recently he co-edited Early Film Theories in Italy.
 1896-1922, 2017).